 Nestling in the heart of the seaside town of Aldeburgh in Suffolk sits the historic and much-loved Jubilee Hall.
-Built in 1887 by local businessman Newson Garrett to celebrate Queen Victoria’s Golden Jubilee, the hall was intended for “concerts and dramatic entertainments provided by well-known artistes, dances for the little people on wet afternoons and for ‘the grown-ups’ in the evenings”.
-Ever since then, and true to its mission, the hall has offered an array of musical and dramatic performances – both amateur and professional.
+Built in 1887 by local businessman Newson Garrett to celebrate Queen Victoria’s Golden Jubilee, the Hall was intended for concerts and dramatic entertainments provided by well-known artistes, dances for the little people on wet afternoons and for ‘grown-ups’ in the evenings.
+Ever since then, and true to its mission, the Hall has offered an array of musical and dramatic performances both amateur and professional.
 In response to local demand, it has also served as a film-theatre, dance-hall, badminton court and roller-skating rink.
-The Jubilee Hall is nothing if not adaptable!
+The Jubilee Hall is nothing if not adaptable.

-The Jubilee Hall gained unexpected fame in 1948 when local residents Benjamin Britten and Peter Pears chose it as a venue for their ‘Festival of Music and the Arts’.
+The Jubilee Hall gained unexpected fame in 1948 when local residents Benjamin Britten and Peter Pears chose it as a venue for their ‘Festival of Music and Arts’.
 In 1960 the first ever performance of Britten’s A Midsummer Night’s Dream was given in the hall, and since then many notable opera premières have taken place there, such as Britten’s The Little Sweep, William Walton’s The Bear and Harrison Birtwistle’s Punch and Judy.
-Although the main venue of the Aldeburgh Festival has moved to Snape Maltings, many of the Festival events continue to take place in the Jubilee Hall.
+Although the main venue of the Aldeburgh Festival has moved to Snape Maltings. many of the Festival events continue to take place at Jubilee Hall.